bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 Despite being attractive, the functional binding also has problems:

 - The code gets more complex.
 This can increase the entry threshold into a project.
 - The approach requires conventions.
-We have to check how the containers and wrappers for low-level functions are used (and if they're used at all).
+We must check how the containers and wrappers for low-level functions are used.
+(And if they're used at all).
 - In non-functional code, such code can look questionable and ambiguous.
 - JavaScript lacks native pattern matching for easier use of such ideas.

 ### When to Prefer Panics

-Containers can't completely replace panics, they're slightly different tools.
-Therefore, panics can be useful when working with containers, too.
+Containers can't wholly replace panics.
+They're slightly different tools.
+Therefore, panics can be helpful when working with containers, too.

-For example, if it doesn't matter what error occurred, a container might not be necessary.
-You can find a good checklist of how to choose between containers and panics in the article “Against Railway-Oriented Programming” by Scott Wlaschin.[^againstrailway]
+For example, a container might not be necessary if it doesn't matter what error occurred.
+You can find a good checklist of choosing between containers and panics in the article “Against Railway-Oriented Programming” by Scott Wlaschin.[^againstrailway]

 ## Cross-Cutting Concerns

 When error handling is consistent throughout the project, it's easier for us to track down the bugs in the code by, for example, a bug report.
-But apart from that, centralized error handling allows us to conveniently compose cross-cutting concerns like logging.[^crosscutting]
+But apart from that, centralized error handling allows us to compose cross-cutting concerns like logging conveniently.[^crosscutting]

 If error handlers are isolated, they can be _decorated_ with additional functionality.[^codethatfits][^decorator] For example, we can add logging to error handlers with decorators: